Equivolume

 So closing price is always the top border of the blue shaded area (green is used on some charts) or the bottom border of the red shaded area (in a down-trend).
 It sounds complicated but is easy to follow on the chart.
 Take a look at the figure below.

-• You can see the trend weakening on the 2nd and 3rd bars - they are mostly lighter shade.
+- You can see the trend weakening on the 2nd and 3rd bars - they are mostly lighter shade.

-• On the 4th bar there is a lower high and the close is lower - signs that the trend is uncertain.
+- On the 4th bar there is a lower high and the close is lower - signs that the trend is uncertain.

-• The 5th bar signals the start of a down trend and is confirmed by the 6th bar.
+- The 5th bar signals the start of a down trend and is confirmed by the 6th bar.

-At the request of a number of users, Incredible Charts have now added Opening Price to equivolume bars.
+At the request of a number of users, Incredible Charts has added Opening Price to equivolume bars.
 The default format now displays Open, High, Low and Close; similar to candlestick bars.
 The only difference is that the width of the bar depicts volume, and shadows are depicted by a lighter color shade.
 Take a look at the AMD chart below:

 Colors